Tottenham transfer news and rumours: January transfer window 2023

 When he joined the club in November 2021, he signed an 18-month deal with the option for a further year.
 Recent media reports have said Tottenham want to offer him an improved deal.

-When asked about a new contract in his pre-Brentford press conference, Conte said: "I don't want to speak now about this matter in the press conference because I think it's much more important the game we are going to play against Brentford.

-"But what I can tell you that I'm really happy and I have a really good relationship with the club.
+Conte said: "What I can tell you is that I'm really happy and I have a really good relationship with the club.
 We talk every day and we try to find, in every situation, the best solution.

 "But I think that we have six months to sit tight, to look at the situation and then we'll find the best solution.